Anti-communism: Liberalism

-Cold War liberals supported the growth of labor unions, the Civil Rights Movement, and the War on Poverty and simultaneously opposed what they saw as Communist totalitarianism abroad.
+Cold War liberals supported the growth of labor unions, the Civil Rights Movement, and the war on poverty and simultaneously opposed what they saw as Communist totalitarianism abroad.
 As such, they supported efforts to contain Soviet communism and other forms of communism.

 President Harry Truman formulated the Truman Doctrine to stop Soviet expansionism.
 Truman also called Joseph McCarthy "the greatest asset the Kremlin has," for dividing the bipartisan foreign policy of the United States.
 Liberal anti-communists like Edward Shils and Daniel Moynihan had a contempt for McCarthyism.
-As Moynihan put it, "reaction to McCarthy took the form of a modish anti-anti-Communism that considered impolite any discussion of the very real threat Communism posed to Western values and security."
+As Moynihan put it, "reaction to McCarthy took the form of a modish anti anti-communism that considered impolite any discussion of the very real threat Communism posed to Western values and security."
 After revelations of Soviet spy networks from the declassified Venona project, Moynihan wondered: "Might less secrecy have prevented the liberal overreaction to McCarthyism as well as McCarthyism itself?"

 Chancellor Konrad Adenauer, who presided over postwar West Germany as a market liberal democracy, signaled that the Soviet Union was the "greatest threat to liberty", an idea that exerted major domestic and international influence.

-Objectivism

-Objectivists who follow Ayn Rand are strongly anti-communist.
-They argue that wealth (or any other human value) is the creation of individual minds, that human nature requires motivation by personal incentive and therefore that only political and economic freedom are consistent with human prosperity.
-They believe this is demonstrated by the comparative prosperity of free market economies.
-Rand writes that Communist leaders typically claim to work for the common good, but many or all of them have been corrupt and totalitarian.
+After the fall of Gorbachev and the Soviet Union in 1991, the anti-communist movement grew rapidly.